How to use the Management REST API (Azure Cognitive Search)

 api-keysfor routine changes to the administrative keys used for authenticating data operations

 The Resource Manager API is used for general-purpose operations that are not service specific, such as querying subscription data, listing geo-locations, and so forth.
-To create and manage Azure Search services in your subscription, make sure your HTTP request includes the Resource Manager endpoint, subscription ID, provider (in this case, Azure Search), and the Search service-specific operation.
+To create and manage Azure Cognitive Search services in your subscription, make sure your HTTP request includes the Resource Manager endpoint, subscription ID, provider (in this case, Azure Cognitive Search), and the search service-specific operation.

 The endpoint for service administration operations is the URL of Azure Resource Manager: